 VDD will use the same voltage as the microcontroller.
-The SCI port is connected to the microcontroller's internal clock.
+The SCL port is connected to the microcontroller's I2C clock.
 The SDA port will be connected to the I2C I/O port.
 The interrupt port is open drain and can be used to wire-OR with other device.
-We keep it for possible future usage.
+For our interest, it will be left open and kept for possible future usage.